 I have so many fond memories from my experience at MidPenn (MPLS), but I really enjoyed engaging with the clients, and doing my best to assist with their needs.
 During my time at MPLS, I gained more experience and valuable skills in those ten weeks than I probably did in all three years of law school - from learning how to draft and file complaints and other legal pleadings, to negotiations, and just generally learning about areas of the law that really affect people on a day-to-day basis.
 My participation in the MLK, Jr. Internship Program has made me appreciate the work of PLAN staff and the importance of helping others in need as much as possible, something I continue to do by being active in the community and providing pro bono services.
 Thank you PLAN for all that you do for the community and for providing me with the opportunity to learn so much during my internship.
 I truly value the time I spent at MPLS and wouldn't have traded my experience there for anything.
-In fact, I continued working at MPLS beyond the MLK, Jr. DIONNE WIGGINS, ESQ.
+In fact, I continued working at MPLS beyond the MLK, Jr. Internship program, as I interned there throughout the academic year.